No Result

 Ignore Thoughts About How You Think Things Should Be

 It is not easy to come clean about our behavior or inner thoughts.
 But sometimes, we misbehave because we are nurturing specific thoughts about how our adult children should be in a relationship with us.
-I am just saying our inner thoughts are 100% the driving force behind how we move in the world not only as it relates to empty-nesting, but every area of our lives.

 Make Friends With Your Shitty Days